WILLIAM S. DUFFEY, JR.

-Mediation, Arbitration, Litigation Strategy, Evaluation and Management
+Mediation, Arbitration, Litigation Strategy, Evaluation and Consulting

 The courtroom is a dynamic environment.
 Not because it is filled with drama, but because it is a place in which people with different backgrounds, biases, values, and motives come to participate in a process to evaluate human behavior.
 There are parties, witnesses, lawyers, and jurors.
 One person, the judge, is responsible for ensuring that the process is engaged on a level playing field.
 The judge has a unique perspective and insight into the litigation process.
 The judge understands nuances, litigating positions, presentations, and advocacy that often can predict success or failure at the end of the litigation encounter.
 The judge’s trial insights come from two rare sources.
 Only the judge has the perspective that comes from observing and evaluating everything that happens in the courtroom from the bench and in chambers, and only the judge has the privilege after a verdict to have unfiltered discussions with the jurors who decided the case.
-It is the judge who has a rare insight into why and how factfinders reach a decision.
+It is the judge who has a rare insight into why and how judicial offices and factfinders reach a decision.
 Access to these insights can determine which strategies lead to victory and which lead to defeat; what works, and what causes a crash along the way.

 William S. Duffey, Jr. recently retired from active service as a United States District Judge for the Northern District of Georgia.
 He served in the judiciary for 14 years.
 While on the bench, Judge Duffey presided over more than 2,800 civil and criminal cases and served on oral argument panels at the invitation of the Eleventh Circuit Court of Appeals.

 Before his time on the bench, Judge Duffey served as the United States Attorney for the Northern District of Georgia where he was responsible for the prosecution of federal crimes in his district, and for civil actions filed by and against the United States government